BadBadNotGood: 2020–present: Collaborations, Talk Memory and Mid Spiral

 In July 2021, the band announced their instrumental album Talk Memory via social media.
 The announcement approximately marks the five year anniversary of their last record, IV.
 To support the album ahead of the release, the band announced a limited zine series Memory Catalogue distributed via independent record stores and published sheet music for the lead single "Signal from the Noise" on their website.
 On July 15, 2021, they released the nine-minute single "Signal from the Noise", co-produced by Floating Points.
 On September 8, 2021, the band released "Beside April" as a second album single and announced touring dates in three legs: Canada in December 2021, the United States in March 2022, and Europe in Fall 2022.
 Talk Memory was well received by critics and is nominated for the 2022 Polaris Music Prize and the 2023 Juno Award for Jazz Album of the Year.

 The band produced, arranged, and performed the sophomore album of collaborator Jonah Yano, Portrait of a Dog, released in January 2023.
+Following their 2021–2022 Talk Memory tour, the band took part in a Summer 2023 summer festival tour.
+On August 11, 2023, the band released the surprise collaborative EP New Heart Designs with hardcore band Turnstile, a reinterpretation of three tracks from their 2021 album Glow On.
+For this work, they were nominated for the 2024 Grammy Award for Best Remixed Recording, Non-Classical, their first nomination as the primary artist.

+They produced the April 2024 EP Slow Burn with singer Baby Rose, including the single "One Last Dance."

+In May 2024, they released the six-song Mid Spiral: Chaos on May 15, followed by six-song Mid Spiral: Order on May 22.
+A tweet from the band on 19 May said plainly: "Mid Spiral is not an ep 🌀", with an Instagram post officially confirming that these were two out of three "suites" that make up their sixth album Mid Spiral.
+The third suite, Mid Spiral: Growth released on May 29, and the full album, Mid Spiral released October 25, 2024.

 Style

 Publications have often referred to the band's sound as a combination of jazz and hip hop (or jazz rap and instrumental hip hop).
 They have also been associated with the genres jazz fusion, alt-jazz, nu jazz, jazz-funk, free improvisation, cinematic jazz, and psychedelic jazz.
 In all, the band has generally eluded identification with one specific sound or movement, with Stereogum referring to them as "genre-fluid."

-BBNG generally eschews being called a jazz band, acknowledging that their music contains elements of rock music, Brazilian music, electronic music, and soul music, and does not maintain jazz tradition, with Whitty commenting, "all we’re really trying to do is create something that’s unique and honest to who we are... we don’t really belong in any sort of box or are following any tradition or anything like that.”
+BBNG generally eschews being called a jazz band, acknowledging that their music contains elements of rock music, Brazilian music, electronic music, and soul music, and does not maintain jazz tradition, with Whitty commenting, "all we’re really trying to do is create something that's unique and honest to who we are... we don't really belong in any sort of box or are following any tradition or anything like that.”
 When asked in a 2016 interview about the group's relationship with jazz, Sowinski explained: